Executive Summary

 Definition of 6 key terms is required to clarify the success criteria and outcomes.

-• Project (viability) - Projects are distinguished as groups that develop into organisations working on a viable go-to-market pathway.
+- Project (viability) - Projects are teams that develop into organisations working on a viable go-to-market pathway.
 Included with that roadmap are tangible assets such as a prototype, partnerships and/ or additional funding.

 Total Engagements